diogo24m/wp-table-exporter/README.md

 ## Description

 **WP Table Export** is a simple and efficient WordPress plugin that allows administrators to easily export table data from the WordPress admin dashboard into a CSV file.
-The plugin adds intuitive "Start Selection" and "Export Selected" buttons to tables within the admin dashboard, enabling you to export only the rows and columns you need.
+The plugin adds Table Export card to tables within the admin dashboard, enabling you to export only the rows and columns you need.

 ### Features